 8. Christine and the Queens

 This French band packs so much swagger.
-Christine and the Queens pushes gender norms by speaking on the largely untouched female sex drive, comparing men to women in that respect.
+Christine and the Queens push gender norms by speaking on the largely untouched female sex drive, comparing men to women in that respect.
 The masculinity swirled with funkiness makes for one-of-a-kind music.

 Favorite Song: 5 dollars